curityio/workload-identities/3-spiffe-and-spire/README.md

 ## Test X509 SVIDs

-Redeploy the Curity Identity Server with a more complex deployment that also uses X509 SVIDs:
+Redeploy the Curity Identity Server with a more complex deployment that enables the use of X509 SVIDs:

 ```bash
 export LICENSE_FILE_PATH=license.json